fusion-energy/neutronics-workshop/README.md

 the workshop and show the expected outputs of each task.

 These examples require specific versions of software packages and nuclear data to run correctly.
-Therefore I highly recommend making use of this containerised environment to run these example notebooks.
+Therefore I highly recommend making use of the containerised environment to run these example notebooks.

 The repository has benefited greatly from user feedback.
 Please feel free to raise Github [issues](https://github.com/fusion-energy/neutronics-workshop/issues)